 2. Tri-State Water Dispute- The States of Georgia, Florida and Alabama are currently engaged in an ongoing dispute over use of the water in Lakes Lanier and Allatoona, and the Chattahoochee River.
 These are the primary sources of drinking water for the metro Atlanta area.
 Florida and Alabama are seeking a ruling that would drastically reduce the quantity of water that metro Atlanta water providers would be permitted to withdraw from the Chattahoochee basin.
 The State of Georgia, on the other hand, believes that water withdrawals by metro area water providers are entirely reasonable and should be allowed to increase in accordance with population growth.
-Further, the State understands the need to exercise good stewardship of these water resources, and the rules and conservation measures that are in place enable the State of Georgia has recently concluded in November, 2016, but as of the date of this letter, the Special Magistrate has not yet issued a ruling.
-Regardless of which State prevails in this recent court case, there is no reason to believe that the State that receives an unfavorable ruling would abandon further legal challenges.
+Further, the State understands the need to exercise good stewardship of these water resources, and has enacted rules and conservation measures that enable the State to make a strong case in its defense.
+As it stands today, the State of Georgia has presented compelling arguments in favor of continued withdrawals for the greater metro Atlanta area.
+As a result, the Army Corp of Engineers has determined to allow water withdrawals from Lake Lanier and the Chattahoochee basin that should be sufficient to meet the metro area's needs through 2050.
+However, even though the arguments in favor of the State pf Georgia have prevailed, there is little reason to believe that Florida and Alabama will abandon further legal challenges.